albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

   ```bash
   $ docker build . -t boot-fat-jar:local
   ```

+  The above command creates a docker image and tags it as `boot-fat-jar:local`

 - We can run the docker image (creating a docker container) once this is built